Use DMARC to validate email

 Users add safe senders individually by using their email client.

-Administrators create an Exchange mail flow rule (also known as a transport rule) for all users that allows messages for those particular senders.
+Admins create an Exchange mail flow rule (also known as a transport rule) for all users that allows messages for those particular senders.

 For more information, see Create safe sender lists.

 How Microsoft 365 utilizes Authenticated Received Chain (ARC)

 All hosted mailboxes in Microsoft 365 will now gain the benefit of ARC with improved deliverability of messages and enhanced anti-spoofing protection.
 ARC preserves the email authentication results from all participating intermediaries, or hops, when an email is routed from the originating server to the recipient mailbox.
 Before ARC, modifications performed by intermediaries in email routing, like forwarding rules or automatic signatures, could cause DMARC failures by the time the email reached the recipient mailbox.
 With ARC, the cryptographic preservation of the authentication results allows Microsoft 365 to verify the authenticity of an email's sender.